ObjectMatrix/dcc/csc/introduction.md

 We are not here to learn about computers.

 A man named Edsger Dijkstra — one of the greatest minds in the history of this field — said it perfectly.
-He said `computer science` is no more about computers than astronomy is about telescopes.
+He said `computer science` is no more about `computers` than `astronomy` is about `telescopes` or `microscope` about `Biology`.

 Let that land for a second.

-Astronomers study stars.
+Biology study life, Astronomers study stars.
 They study black holes and galaxies and the birth of the universe.
 The telescope is just how they look.
 Take away the telescope — the curiosity is still there.
 The questions are still there.

 Same thing here.

 ---

-What we are actually studying is something much older than any computer.
+### What we are actually studying is something much older than any computer.

 We are studying how to think.